On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Introduction

 We give a brief outline of the structure of this article.
-In section \ref{sec:background material}, we discuss some background material related to modular curves.
-In section \ref{sec:isogenies}, we discuss results on isogenies of elliptic curves that will be used in later sections.
-In section \ref{sec:Analysisofrationalpoints}, we find all rational points on curves of our interest.
-In section \ref{sec:results}, we state and prove our main theorems.
+In Section \ref{sec:background material}, we discuss some background material related to modular curves.
+In Section \ref{sec:isogenies}, we discuss results on isogenies of elliptic curves that will be used in later sections.
+In Section \ref{sec:Analysisofrationalpoints}, we find all rational points on curves of our interest.
+In Section \ref{sec:results}, we prove Theorem \ref{thm:mainthm}.
+All the code related to this paper can be found in its github repository \cite{RakviGitHub} which is available at \url{https://github.com/Rakvi6893/Variation-of-three-adic-images-with-isogeny}.